JNOSQL/jnosql-book/en/part4/chapter4_2_3.md

-## Key-Value repository
+## Key-Value template

 The key value is a bridge between the entity and the key-value database.

-#### `KeyValueRepository`
+#### `KeyValueTemplate`

-The `KeyValuRepository` is the column repository to synchronous tasks.
+The `KeyValuTemplate` is the column repository to synchronous tasks.
 It has three components:

-The KeyValuRepository is responsible for persistency of an entity in a key-value database.
+The KeyValuTemplate is responsible for persistency of an entity in a key-value database.
 It is composed basically for three components.

 * **KeyValueEntityConverter**: That converts an entity to communication API, e.g., The Person to KeyValueEntity.